kalumwe/kalumwe/README.md

 Looking to collaborate on any kind of projects and open to new opportunities.

 Skills
-Languages/Tech: PHP, Javascript, C/C++, HTML/CSS.
+Languages/Tech: PHP, Javascript, Node.js, HTML/CSS, C/C++.
 Frameworks: Laravel, vue, Bootstrap, jquery.
-Database: MySQL
+Database: MySQL, MongoDB.

 - 🔭 I’m currently working on related projects.
 - 🌱 I’m currently learning Angular and node.js.